-We are party to indemnification agreements with each of Mark L. First, Simon A. Bachleda, Steven I. Geringer, R. Dirk Allison, Michael Earley, Darin J. Gordon and Susan T. Weaver, M.D., in their capacities as officers and directors, and with Mark S. Heaney, our former President, Chief Executive Officer and Chairman of our board of directors, Brian D. Young, a former member of our board of directors and an affiliate of the Eos Funds, Wayne Lowell, a former member of our board of directors, and W. Andrew Wright, III, a former member of our board of directors (each, an indemnitee).
+We are party to indemnification agreements with each of Mark L. First, Simon A. Bachleda, Steven I. Geringer, R. Dirk Allison, Michael Earley, Darin J. Gordon and Susan T. Weaver, M.D., in their capacities as officers and directors, and with Mark S. Heaney, our former President, Chief Executive Officer and Chairman of our board of directors, Brian D. Young, a former member of our board of directors (each, an indemnitee).
 Pursuant to these agreements, we have agreed to hold each indemnitee harmless and indemnify him to the fullest extent permitted by law against all expenses, judgments, penalties, fines and amounts paid in settlement including, without limitation, all liability arising out of the negligence or active or passive wrongdoing of the indemnitee.
 We are not obligated to make any payment to any indemnitee that is finally determined to be unlawful.
 In respect of any threatened, pending or completed proceeding in which we are jointly liable with an indemnitee, we will pay the entire amount of any judgment or settlement without requiring the indemnitee to contribute.
 We will advance, to the extent permitted by law, all expenses incurred by or on behalf of an indemnitee in connection with a proceeding.
 No amendment, alteration or repeal of our certificate of incorporation, our bylaws or the indemnification agreement with any indemnitee will limit any right of that indemnitee in respect of any action taken or omitted by that indemnitee prior to such amendment.
 With respect to Messrs.
-Young, First and Bachleda, we have agreed that, where the indemnitee has certain rights to indemnification, advancement of expenses and/or insurance provided by any of the Eos Funds or their affiliates, we will be the indemnitor of first resort, we will be required to advance the full amount of expenses incurred by the indemnitee, and we will waive and release the Eos Funds and their affiliates from any and all claims for contribution, subrogation or any other recovery of any kind.
-We anticipate that we will enter into similar indemnification agreements with any new member elected to our board of directors.
+Young, First and Bachleda, we have agreed that, where the indemnitee has certain rights to indemnification, advancement of expenses and/or insurance provided by any of the Eos Funds or their affiliates, we will be required to advance the full amount of expenses incurred by the indemnitee, and we will waive and release the Eos Funds and their affiliates from any and all claims for contribution, subrogation or any other recovery of any kind.
+We anticipate that we will enter into similar indemnification agreements with any new mem